 Incapacitation: A person cannot consent if they are unable to understand what is happening or is disoriented, helpless, asleep, or unconscious, for any reason, including by alcohol or other drugs.
-As stated above, a Respondent violates this Policy if they engage in sexual activity with someone who is incapable of giving consent.

 It is a defense to a sexual assault policy violation that the Respondent neither knew nor should have known the Complainant to be physically or mentally incapacitated.
 "Should have known" is an objective, reasonable person standard that assumes that a reasonable person is both sober and exercising sound judgment.